greg-js/arch-wiki-md-repo/wiki/_content/english/Nessus.md

 Download and extract the [nessus](https://aur.archlinux.org/packages/nessus/) tarball available in the [AUR](/index.php/AUR "AUR").

-Go to [http://tenable.com/products/nessus/nessus-download-agreement](http://tenable.com/products/nessus/nessus-download-agreement), agree to the license, and download the package `Nessus-6.5.2-fc20.x86_64.rpm`.

-Move the RPM file into the `nessus` directory (i.e. the directory you extracted the tarball's contents to).

-Then, [build and install](/index.php/Arch_User_Repository#Installing_packages "Arch User Repository") the package as usual.
+**Note:** As of April 26, 2016, it is no longer required to agree and download the Nessus rpm.
+A script will run and download the rpm from the Nessus site automatically.
+If it appears that nothing is happening, please be patient as the script runs wget silently.
+The installation will proceed after the rpm is downloaded.

 ## Post-installation setup